 - Students and faculty are required to activate Windows user account and email.

-- Orientation programs for acute care, residential care and home health practice settings are available for faculty and instructors.
+- Orientation programs for acute care, long term care and home health practice settings are available for faculty and instructors.

 What needs to occur during a placement?